intel/CeTune/README.md

-###Cephperf: A user friendly framework to profile and tune Ceph performance
+###CeTune: A Ceph Profiling and Tuning Framework

-#####We will maintain a performance profiling and tuning framework named "Cephperf".
-Cephperf comprises five function components:
+#####We will maintain a performance profiling and tuning framework named "CeTune".
+CeTune comprises five function components:
 > (1)Deployment, support installing ceph from binary pkg and source codes, and deploying ceph using ceph-deploy or mkcephfs

 > (2)Workload generator, generates well defined use cases and automatically evaluate the RBD, object, and CephFS performance with various pluggable workloads